 In the absence of both the President and Vice-President, preside at meetings of the Division and Executive Board

-Assume the duties of the President or Vice-President for the remainder of his or her term, should she or he resign, become incapacitated, or otherwise be unable to fulfill her or his responsibilities
+Assume the duties of the President or Vice-President for the remainder of their term, should she or he resign, become incapacitated, or otherwise be unable to fulfill their responsibilities

 Chair the Nominations and Elections Committee which is responsible for the annual nomination and election of officers.
-The Past President shall ensure that all candidates and the Executive Board are informed of the results of the election prior to a general announcement of those results.
+The Past President shall ensure that all candidates and the Executive Board are informed of the results of the election prior to a general announcement of those results

 D. Responsibilities of the Secretary

 Act as recording secretary for meetings of the Division and Executive Board.
-Submit minutes of Division and Board meetings to the President within two (2) weeks following the meeting.
+Upload minutes of Division and Board meetings to the Division’s electronic workspace within two (2) weeks following the meeting

+Document necessary changes to the Division bylaws and coordinate with the Media Director to post changes to the bylaws to the Division website 60 days prior to voting at the annual GSA meeting

-Maintain the archives of important documents and records for the Division.
-This shall include, but not be limited to annual lists of officers and award recipients, meeting times and locations, programs of sponsored activities and meeting agendas, meeting minutes, copies of Division communication such as newsletters or other publications, workshop materials, and photographs of Division events and sponsored activities.
+Maintain the archives of important documents and records for the Division on the NAGT Division private workspace.
+This shall include, but not be limited to annual lists of officers and award recipients, meeting times and locations, programs and handouts/flyers of sponsored activities and meeting agendas, meeting minutes, copies of Division communication such as newsletters or other publications, workshop materials, and photographs of Division events and sponsored activities

 Coordinate with members of the Executive Board to ensure that important communications, documents, photographs, and records are retained for the archives

+Coordinate with the Media Director to archive documents on the Division private workspace

 Coordinate with the NAGT national office to:

 Maintain an accurate and current list of all members of the Division

-Store copies or originals of archival materials in a safe and secure location

-Upon completion of her or his term in office:
+Upon completion of their term in office:

 Transfer all archival material to the incoming Secretary